Justin-Credible/hld-save-transfer/readme.md

 ## Supported Platforms

-The tool should work on Windows, Mac, and Linux.
-My specific use case was moving my save from my Windows machine to my Mac laptop.
+I've tested this tool on Windows 10 and Mac OS 10.11.3 (my specific use case was moving my save from my Windows machine to my Mac).

+It should work on Linux too, but I haven't tested it there.

 ## Save Format